 C810 - Foundations in Healthcare Data Management - Foundations in Healthcare Data Management introduces students to the concepts and terminology used in health data and health information management.
 This course teaches students how to apply data management and governance principles in the healthcare environment.
 The student will learn about electronic health records (EHR), legal considerations, information governance, data management, health information management (HIM), and secondary data sources.
 In addition to the e-text and numerous additional articles and video resources, the student will engage with case studies and knowledge checks to assist with learning.
 There are no prerequisites for this course.
-C811 - Healthcare Financial Resource Management - Healthcare Financial Resource Management examines financial practices within healthcare industries to promote effective management at department and organization levels.
+C811 - Healthcare Financial Resource Management a department and organization levels.
 Focusing on financial processes associated with facility operations in the healthcare field, this course will analyze the impact of strategic financial planning and regulatory control processes.
 This course has no prerequisites.